openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 **Step 3: Create a profile.json with your settings**
 * A. Create a myopenaps and settings directory. `mkdir -p ~/myopenaps/settings`
 * B. Change into that directory: `cd ~/myopenaps/settings`.
 * C. Create a profile file by typing `nano profile.json`.
 Copy and paste the example below, but input your information from your pump.
+Change the basal profile times to match yours (updating minutes to match), and add more entries if needed.
+Be sure that all of the } lines in basalprofile have a comma after them, *except* the last one.

 ```
 {
   "min_5m_carbimpact": 3,
-  "dia": <your_dia>,
+  "dia": your_dia,
   "basalprofile": [
     {
       "i": 0,
       "start": "00:00:00",
-      "rate": <your_basal>,
+      "minutes": 0,
-      "minutes": 0
+      "rate": your_basal
     },
     {
       "i": 1,
       "start": "08:00:00",
-      "rate": <your_basal>,
+      "minutes": 480,
-      "minutes": 480
+      "rate": your_basal
     },
     {
       "i": 2,
       "start": "13:00:00",
-      "rate": <your_basal>,
+      "minutes": 780,
-      "minutes": 780
+      "rate": your_basal
     },
     {
       "i": 3,
       "start": "21:00:00",
-      "rate": <your_basal>,
+      "minutes": 1260,
-      "minutes": 1260
+      "rate": your_basal
     }
   ],
   "isfProfile": {